Protecting Your Team to Protect Revenue

 That trust matters more than most operators realize.

-Where Employees Decide Whether To Stay
+Where Employees Decide Whether to Stay

 People rarely leave because of one bad night.

-Instead, they leave because of repeated patterns.
+Instead, they leave because of recurring patterns.

 They watch: